5Amogh/questionnaire-player/README.md

 # QuestionnairePlayer

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.1.
+The Questionnaire Player is a webcomponent built with the help of angular version 16.2.1

+## Prerequisites for setup

+Angular 16, Nodejs 16.19.0

+## Setup

+Run `npm install` after cloning the repo in local to install the necessary depencies

+## Build QuestionnairePlayer and generate the webcomponent

+Run `npm run build-web-comp` To build the player with the latest changes and to reflect the changes in webcomponent

-## Development server
+## Demo Application

-Run `ng serve` for a dev server.
+Navigate to `projects/questionnaire-app` and Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Webcomponent

+In our angular.json file, we have included the web component script under the "scripts" section (projects -> questionnaire-app -> architect -> build).
+This script is responsible for adding the questionnaire player web component functionality to our demo application.

+To include the styles of the webcomponent in the demo app, import '../../../web-component/styles.css' in styles.css file of the app.

+For usage of the webcomponent in a react app, visit : [https://github.com/5Amogh/react-usingwebcomponent-app]

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Further help